ali6947/Intermediate-Task-Code-Switching/README.md

 Also available are the methods for finetuning the model on GLUECoS NLI and QA benchmarks

 ## Training requirements
-The code uses pytorch(v)(add version)
-The requirements are listed in the file `Code/requirements.txt`.
+The requirements for running the code are listed in the file `Code/requirements.txt`.
 They can be installed via
     ```
     pip install -r Code/requirements.txt
     ```